solve-salvesen/dishwasheropener/README.md

 Configuration:
 - Add to ESPHome and use via HomeAssistant

 Connect the actuator arm to the controller, and connect the controllet to the ESP8266.
-If you removethe jumper in the middle of the controller you can power the ESP8266 from the same PSU (12V).
+If you remove the jumper in the middle of the controller you can power the ESP8266 from the same PSU (12V).